8 Speciation

 At times, speciation can occur gradually, as Darwin predicted, where you might find transitional forms in the fossil record.
 At other times, speciation can occur more rapidly in a punctuated form such that in the fossil record you don’t see any changes (referred to as equilibrium) and then a rapid speciation event (referred to as a punctuated event).

 As such, populations of species share a gene pool: a collection of all the gene variants in the species.
-Again, the basis to any changes in a group or population of organisms must be genetic for this is the only way to share and pass on traits.
+Again, the basis for any changes in a group or population of organisms must be genetic for this is the only way to share and pass on traits.
 When variations occur within a species, they can only pass to the next generation along two main pathways: asexual reproduction or sexual reproduction.
 The change will pass on asexually simply if the reproducing cell possesses the changed trait.
-For the changed trait to pass on by sexual reproduction, a gamete, a haploid cell such as a sperm or egg cell, must possess the changed trait.
-In other words, sexually-reproducing organisms can experience several genetic changes in their body cells, but if these changes do not occur in a sperm or egg cell, the changed trait will never reach the next generation.
+For the changed trait to be passed on by sexual reproduction, a gamete, a haploid cell such as a sperm or egg cell, must possess the changed trait.
+In other words, sexually reproducing organisms can experience several genetic changes in their body cells, but if these changes do not occur in a sperm or egg cell, the changed trait will never reach the next generation.
 Only heritable traits can evolve.
-Therefore, reproduction plays a paramount role for genetic change to take root in a population or species.
+Therefore, reproduction plays a paramount role in genetic change to take root in a population or species.
 In short, organisms must be able to reproduce with each other to pass new traits to offspring.

 What is a Species?